Public Private Partnership

 Alongside the operating station will be a permanent London Fire Brigade Museum, formerly located in Southwark.
 The museum is an important educational centre and will provide a world class collection which tells the story of firefighting, from the Great Fire of London to the present day.

 U+I is engaging with the local community and council to shape the development collaboratively.
 To facilitate our efforts, in November 2016 we opened our new Worthwhile Use community and events space – The Workshop.
-Alongside a London Fire Brigade pop-up museum, the space is home to the Migration Museum, the Institute of Imagination and a number of social and start up enterprises and artists, all with creativity at their heart.
+Alongside a London Fire Brigade pop-up museum, the space was home to the Migration Museum, the Institute of Imagination and a number of social and start up enterprises and artists, all with creativity at their heart.

+In December 2019 Lambeth Council’s Planning Applications Committee voted in favour of U+I and the London Fire Brigade’s proposals for the redevelopment of the site.
 8 Albert Embankment demonstrates U+I’s firm position as a private partner with extensive expertise of PPP regeneration projects, and a growing portfolio of significant schemes such as Mayfield in Manchester or Preston Barracks in Brighton.